SylviaZam/GTM-Cohort-CAC-LTV/README.md

 ## Situational context

-You are advising a mid-market e-commerce retailer that invested across paid search, paid social, affiliate, email, and organic during early 2023.
+**Hypothetically** advising a mid-market e-commerce retailer that invested across paid search, paid social, affiliate, email, and organic during early 2023.
 The leadership team wants a quick, reproducible view of unit economics by cohort month in order to plan next-quarter spend.

 **Business question**
 - Are newly acquired cohorts paying back in a healthy timeframe, and is LTV:CAC trending up or down across months?